propelorm/Propel/cookbook/symfony2/the-symfony2-security-component-and-propel.markdown

 ## ACL implementation ##

 The `PropelBundle` provides a model-based implementation of the Security components' interfaces.
-To make us of this `AuditableAclProvider` you only need to change your security configuration.
+To make use of this `AuditableAclProvider` you only need to change your security configuration.

 {% highlight yaml %}
 security: